Overview User Guide Tech Specs Reviews(...)

 What You Need to Know Before Recording Spotify with Audacity:

-• Recording Spotify audio with Audacity should only be done for personal use, such as offline listening, remix practice, or audio editing projects.
+• It should only be done for personal use, such as offline listening, remix practice, or audio editing projects.
 Distributing or sharing recorded content, especially for commercial purposes, is prohibited.

-• While Audacity can capture high-quality sound, the recording won't be a perfect replica of Spotify's original audio stream.
+• While this tool can capture high-quality sound, the recording won't be a perfect replica of Spotify's original audio stream.
 This is because you're recording what's played through your speakers, not extracting the source file.

 • Audacity records in real time, meaning if you want to record a 3-minute song, it will take 3 minutes to capture it.

 Part 2.
-How to Record Spotify Music with Audacity
+How to Record Spotify with Audacity on All Platforms

-1. On Windows, click the "Edit" option from the top-left toolbar and choose "Preferences" from the dropdown list.
+Step 1.
+Open Audacity from your Windows computer desktop and configure the audio settings for recording.
+Click the "Edit" option from the top-left toolbar and choose "Preferences" from the dropdown list.
 Set the Audio Host to "Windows WASAPI" under the Audio Settings section.
-On macOS, select "Core Audio".

 audacity preferences setting